christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Tetra, for example, is a Closed-Source method of encrypted radio communication.
 Unfortunately because it's source code is kept secret very few people ever looked through it.
 Therefore, it is ungodly insecure and has been [hacked](https://www.midnightblue.nl/research/tetraburst) many times in colorfully different ways.
+Too bad, a lot of police and military use it.
 TLS, on the other hand, is an Open-Source encryption software and powers most of the internet.
 Consequently, incredibly many people comb through its source code.
 Hence, it is one of the most secure encryption methods in existence, because Open-Source means **Security**.